When Lightening Strikes - A Tale of Plumbing Troubles

 As someone who both lives in an area of many lightning strikes and has a septic tank, my heart goes out to the Ward family.
 I am also trying to figure out how to lightning proof my own tank.

-I wonder, could we start a campaign to get Chuck and Jo Gaines involved because the Ward home certainly could use some fixing up.
+I wonder if we could start a campaign to get Chuck and Jo Gaines involved because the Ward home certainly could use some fixing up.